hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed scrolling and focusing after submitting with CF7 form.
 * Fixed scrolling and focusing after submitting with a Forminator form.
 * Fixed scrolling and focusing after submitting with a Quform form.
+* Fixed scrolling and focusing after submitting with an Elementor form.

 = 4.11.0 =
 * Added Really Simple CAPTCHA plugin integration.